Mottie/Keyboard/README.md

 Only the latest changes will be shown below, see the [wiki log](https://github.com/Mottie/Keyboard/wiki/Log) to view older versions.

+### Version 1.25.28 (5/23/2016)

+* Readme: Add link to gemfile.
+Thanks to [scicasoft](https://github.com/scicasoft) for creating it!
+* Docs: Update jQuery & add migrate for v3.0.
+Not using jQuery v3.0 yet due to limitations with Bootstrap.
+* Core: Only trigger named events.
+Fixes [issue #463](https://github.com/Mottie/Keyboard/issues/463).

 ### Version 1.25.27 (4/24/2016)

 * Added Italian translation.
 See [Pull #455](https://github.com/Mottie/Keyboard/pull/455); thanks @[Chosko](https://github.com/Chosko)!